uchicago-webservices/uac-2017-alexa-engage/README.md

 For the first time, set up dependencies for Zappa, AWS CLI, etc. See https://developer.amazon.com/blogs/post/8e8ad73a-99e9-4c0f-a7b3-60f92287b0bf/new-alexa-tutorial-deploy-flask-ask-skills-to-aws-lambda-with-zappa.

 Then deploy from your project's directory.
+Here are instructions for the very first deployment.

 	$ virtualenv venv
 	$ source venv/bin/activate